Stadio Guido Biondi

 Stadio Guido Biondi is a multi-use stadium in Lanciano, Italy.
 It is currently used mostly for football matches and is the home ground of S.S.
 Virtus Lanciano 1924.
 The stadium holds 5,334; about 976 seats are covered.

 After the promotion of Virtus Lanciano, it was renovated to meet Serie B standards.

+The stadium was named after Guido Biondi.